- Create your FireBoard Account

 - Account Management

-- The Bluetooth Icon displayed on FireBoard Screen: When the FireBoard has a successful bluetooth connection, you’ll see a bluetooth icon displayed on the FireBoard screen.
-Before connected to your account, you’ll see the bluetooth indicator appear momentarily as it is being scanned by your FireBoard App.
+- Look for the Bluetooth icon displayed on the FireBoard Screen.
+When the FireBoard has a successful Bluetooth connection, you’ll see a Bluetooth icon displayed on the FireBoard screen.
+Before connected to your account, you’ll see the Bluetooth indicator appear momentarily as it is being scanned by your FireBoard App.

-- Make sure your FireBoard isn’t already in someone else’s account!
+- Make sure your FireBoard isn’t already in someone else’s account.
 Once a FireBoard is added to an account, it cannot be accessed by other users.
-If your FireBoard is in another account, log into the correct FireBoard account and click the Remove FireBoard From Account button.
+If your FireBoard is in another account, log in to the current FireBoard account and click the Remove FireBoard From Account button.

 - Tap Security & Location > Location > Mode.

-- Choose High accuracy or Battery Saving - make sure the slider is turned on.
+- Choose High Accuracy or Battery Saving.
+Make sure the slider is set to “on”.

-- Reboot your phone!
-Sometimes a simple reboot of your Android device will do the trick - on most phones this will force the bluetooth cache to be flushed, potentially fixing any issue you were previous experiencing with your FireBoard connection.
+- Reboot your phone.
+Sometimes a simple reboot of your Android device will do the trick; on most phones, this will force the Bluetooth cache to be flushed, potentially fixing any issue you were experiencing with your FireBoard connection.